-Overview of Exploration Work Programs in Progress or to Be Completed in 2021
+Overview of Exploration Work Programs Completed in 2021

 The previous 43-101 resource statement for Altar, completed by the previous operator, showed a very large, low-grade mineral resource with elevated arsenic content.
 This is in part due to no geology being used, the low cut-off grade chosen, and the emphasis on “make it big” at the expense of grade.
 Aldebaran’s approach is very different and focuses on having a robust and consistent geological/structural model in conjunction with grade shells at different cut-offs for all the key economic and deleterious elements in order to highlight the potentially more economically attractive higher-grade zones and minimize the impact of the deleterious elements.